Graduate degrees: M.A. in counselor education; Ph.D. in counselor education

 Professional identity of school counselors, K-12 school counseling program delivery systems, legal and ethical issues.

 Research, theory, ethics, planning, and practice in group counseling; leadership styles and multicultural considerations; group participation.
-Prerequisites: RCE:5221.
-Corequisites: RCE:5278.
-Requirements: rehabilitation and counselor education enrollment.
+Requirements: counselor education enrollment.

 Preparation for counselors and student affairs professionals; career development concepts and theories, family and work, career counseling goals and objectives, exemplary techniques and materials, career program planning, evaluation procedures.
-Requirements: rehabilitation and counselor education enrollment.
-Same as RCE:5203.
+Requirements: counselor education enrollment.

 American public elementary and secondary schools and the school counselor's role; classroom management for school counselors.

 Philosophical bases, ethical considerations, processes, issues, multicultural and life-span developmental considerations in counseling theories and techniques.
-Requirements: rehabilitation and counselor education M.A. enrollment.
+Requirements: counselor education M.A. enrollment.

 Training and practice in assessment of gifted children.
 Same as PSQF:5226.